curl/curl/docs/CHECKSRC.md

 problems it detects.
 At the time of this writing, the existing checksrc warnings are:

- o `BADCOMMAND`: There's a bad !checksrc! instruction in the code.
+- `BADCOMMAND`: There's a bad !checksrc! instruction in the code.
 See the **Ignore certain warnings** section below for details.

- o `BANNEDFUNC`: A banned function was used.
+- `BANNEDFUNC`: A banned function was used.
 The funtions sprintf, vsprintf, strcat, strncat, gets are **never** allowed in curl source code.

- o `BRACEELSE`: '} else' on the same line.
+- `BRACEELSE`: '} else' on the same line.
 The else is supposed to be on the following line.

- o `BRACEPOS`: wrong position for an open brace (`{`).
+- `BRACEPOS`: wrong position for an open brace (`{`).

- o `COMMANOSPACE`: a comma without following space
+- `COMMANOSPACE`: a comma without following space

- o `COPYRIGHT`: the file iis missing a copyright statement!
+- `COPYRIGHT`: the file iis missing a copyright statement!

- o `CPPCOMMENTS`: `//` comment detected, that's not C89 compliant
+- `CPPCOMMENTS`: `//` comment detected, that's not C89 compliant

- o `FOPENMODE`: `fopen()` needs a macro for the mode string, use it
+- `FOPENMODE`: `fopen()` needs a macro for the mode string, use it

- o `INDENTATION`: detected a wrong start column for code.
+- `INDENTATION`: detected a wrong start column for code.
 Note that this warning only checks some specific places and will certainly miss many bad indentations.

- o `LONGLINE`: A line is longer than 79 columns.
+- `LONGLINE`: A line is longer than 79 columns.

- o `PARENBRACE`: `){` was used without sufficient space in between.
+- `PARENBRACE`: `){` was used without sufficient space in between.

- o `RETURNNOSPACE`: `return` was used without space between the keyword and the following value.
+- `RETURNNOSPACE`: `return` was used without space between the keyword and the following value.

- o `SPACEAFTERPAREN`: there was a space after open parenthesis, `( text`.
+- `SPACEAFTERPAREN`: there was a space after open parenthesis, `( text`.

- o `SPACEBEFORECLOSE`: there was a space before a close parenthesis, `text )`.
+- `SPACEBEFORECLOSE`: there was a space before a close parenthesis, `text )`.

- o `SPACEBEFORECOMMA`: there was a space before a comma, `one , two`.
+- `SPACEBEFORECOMMA`: there was a space before a comma, `one , two`.

- o `SPACEBEFOREPAREN`: there was a space before an open parenthesis, `if (`, where one was not expected
+- `SPACEBEFOREPAREN`: there was a space before an open parenthesis, `if (`, where one was not expected

- o `SPACESEMILCOLON`: there was a space before semicolon, ` ;`.
+- `SPACESEMILCOLON`: there was a space before semicolon, ` ;`.

- o `TABS`: TAB characters are not allowed!
+- `TABS`: TAB characters are not allowed!

- o `TRAILINGSPACE`: Trailing white space on the line
+- `TRAILINGSPACE`: Trailing white space on the line

- o `UNUSEDIGNORE`: a checksrc inlined warning ignore was asked for but not used, that's an ignore that should be removed or changed to get used.
+- `UNUSEDIGNORE`: a checksrc inlined warning ignore was asked for but not used, that's an ignore that should be removed or changed to get used.

 ## Ignore certain warnings